filodb/FiloDB/README.md

 /_/   /_/_/\____/_____/_____/
 ```

+## NOTE: This is an old repo with older code.
+The new location will be announced soon.

 FiloDB is a new open-source database based on Apache Cassandra and Spark SQL.
 FiloDB brings breakthrough performance levels for analytical queries by using a columnar storage layout with different space-saving techniques like dictionary compression.
 At the same time, row-level, column-level operations and built in versioning gives FiloDB far more flexibility than can be achieved using file-based technologies like Parquet alone.

 * FiloDB aim's to bring one to two orders of magnitude speedups over OLAP performance of Cassandra 2.x CQL tables + Spark.
 For the POC performance comparison, please see [cassandra-gdelt](http://github.com/velvia/cassandra-gdelt) repo.